OneSchoolSystem.org

 An illusory "obligation"

-Ontario's constitutional "obligation" to fund Roman Catholic separate schools is largely illusory, as it can be removed very quickly or can even be ignored.
-Quebec, Newfoundland, and Manitoba all removed or ignored very similar constitutional "obligations" before moving to a single public school system for each official language (English and French).
+Ontario's constitutional "obligation" to fund Roman Catholic separate schools is largely illusory, as it can be removed very quickly.
+Quebec and Newfoundland each removed very similar constitutional "obligations" in the 1990s, before moving to a single public school system for each official language (English and French).
 The Ontario Government could easily follow their example.
+The constitution is no more an obstacle to fair and fiscally responsible reform in our school system than the Ontario government wishes it to be.
 See our Denominational rights page for more information.

 Discriminatory admissions